 Before restocking the shelves, let them dry completely.

 Leave the harsh chemicals for your sink – they can lead to damage on a kitchen cabinet’s finish or paint.
 Baking soda, vinegar, or a mild cleaner are usually enough to properly clean your cabinets when combined with hot water and a soft cloth.

 If you find that there are some resistant stains, apply a baking soda paste mixture and let sit for a few minutes.
 Rub the grime with a damp cloth until it’s gone.

 When applying the cleaning solution, be careful to avoid drenching them.
 Wet the cloth and squeeze it out completely before wiping the cabinets.

-Too much moisture can cause damage (unless they are waterproof).
+Too much moisture can cause damage such as warping or stains (unless they are waterproof).

 Do Use a Final Rinse